X-PLUG/MobileAgent/Mobile-Agent-v2/README.md

 -->

 ## 📢News
+* 🔥We proposed Demo that can upload mobile phone screenshots to experience Mobile-Agent-V2 in [Hugging Face](https://huggingface.co/spaces/junyangwang0410/Mobile-Agent) and [ModelScope](https://modelscope.cn/studios/wangjunyang/Mobile-Agent-v2).
+You don’t need to configure models and devices, and you can experience it immediately.
-[6.
+* [6.
 4] We proposed [Mobile-Agent-v2](https://arxiv.org/abs/2406.01014), a mobile device operation assistant with effective navigation via multi-agent collaboration.

 ## 📺Demo
 https://github.com/X-PLUG/MobileAgent/assets/127390760/d907795d-b5b9-48bf-b1db-70cf3f45d155